venkatasai24/SocialNetwork/README.md

 - User information: Users can get information about their account, such as the number of friends.
 - Saving and Retrieving Data: The project allows users to save their social network data to a file and retrieve it later for continued usage.

+## Getting Started

+To run the social network project, follow these steps:

+- Clone the repository to your local machine.<pre>`git clone https://github.com/venkatasai24/SocialNetwork.git `</pre>
+- Navigate to the project directory.
+- Compile the source code using a C++ compiler. <pre>```g++ main.cpp -o SocialNetwork```</pre>
+- Run the executable file generated after compilation.<pre>`./SocialNetwork`</pre>
+- Follow the on-screen instructions to interact with the social network.

+## Retrieving Past Data
+If you have previously saved social network data, you can retrieve it by following these steps:

+- Ensure that the data file (VS_SocialNetwork_data.txt) is present in the project directory.
+- The program will read the data from the file and populate the social network with the saved information.

 ## Contributing

 Contributions to the Social Network project are welcome.
 If you want to contribute, please fork the repository and create a pull request with your proposed changes.